How to Start a Group Chat for Your NYC Apartment Building

 How Many Units Are in Your Building?

 Also, the bigger your building is, the more likely it is to have an existing group chat.
 Keep your ear to the ground and ask your neighbors to see if something already exists.
-This is why I recommend waiting a couple months before starting one just in case.
+If you’ve just moved in, I recommend waiting a couple months before starting one just in case.

 Finally, set a goal: getting how many people in your group chat would represent a win for you?